QuSpin/QuSpin/sphinx/source/user_basis.rst

 * `s`: quantum state in integer representation.

 * `counter`: an integer which counts internally how many times the function has been called.
-The incrementation of `counter` will occur in the underlying C`` code, i.e. the user should not attempt to do this in the function body of `next_state()`.
+The incrementation of `counter` will occur in the underlying C++ code, i.e. the user should not attempt to do this in the function body of `next_state()`.
 Can be used, e.g., to index an array passed in `args`, cf. :ref:`example16-label`.

 * `args`: a `np.ndarray` of the same data type as the `user_basis`.
 Can be used to pass optional arguments, e.g. to pass a precomputed basis into QuSpin in order to reduce it to a given symmetry sector: cf. :ref:`example16-label`.